jules2689/trudeau/docs/2020-04-17/post_news.md

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:okay, thank you very much, bill.
+Okay, thank you very much, bill.
-Now we'll hear from our ministerof natural resources, seamuso'regan, seamus, please.
+Now we'll hear from our minister of natural resources, seamuso'regan, seamus, please.
 We can't hear seamus.
 Seamus, we can't hear you.
 Have you turned on --